Selected UX and product work across enterprise, public sector, and accessibility-led platforms.

 Team: Collaboration with CANARIE Communications, Cybersecurity Programs, and Web Development teams

-Objective: To redesign the existing CANARIE website using similar design systems whilst ensuring accessibility for users
+Objective: To redesign the existing CANARIE cybersecurity department website using similar design systems whilst ensuring accessibility for users

 The Challenge